-In addition, when Docker containers are managed by an orchestrator, containers might "move" between hosts, depending on the optimizations performed by the cluster.
-Therefore, it is not recommended that you use data volumes for business data.
-But they are a good mechanism to work with trace files, temporal files, or similar that will not impact business data consistency.
+When using data volumes, it is not possible to manage data shared between containers that run on different Docker hosts.
+And when Docker containers are managed by an orchestrator, containers are expected to be moved between hosts depending on the optimizations performed by the cluster.

+Therefore, it is not recommended to use data volumes for business data, but they are a good mechanism to work with trace files, temporal files, or similar, which won't impact the business data consistency.